-Ministers' Committee on the Budget (Mincombud) The political committee that considers key policy and budgetary issues that pertain to the budget process before they are tabled in Cabinet.
+Ministers' Committee on the Budget The political committee that considers key policy and budgetary issues that pertain to the budget process before they are tabled in Cabinet.
 MinMEC A MinMEC is a political forum where national and provincial departments in the same sector discuss policy issues.
 It consists of the national Minister and the nine provincial MECs, supported by key departmental officials.

-Monetary policy Government policy that is delegated to central banks to implement policies that address the total money supply, exchange rates and the general level of interest rates in order to control inflation.
+Monetary policy Policy concerning total money supply, exchange rates and the general level of interest rates.

 Money supply The total stock of money in an economy.

-National Budget The projected revenue and expenditures that flow through the national Exchequer Account.
-Does not include spending by provinces or local government from their own revenues.
+National budget The projected revenue and expenditures that flow through the National Revenue Fund.
+It does not include spending by provinces or local government from their own revenues.